Republicans say they won't cut Social Security. So why does it keep coming up?

 [Republicans] all raised their hand.
 So guess what?
 We accomplished something.
 Unless they break their word.
 There are going to be no cuts in Medicare, Social Security.

-In Biden's long history in Washington, he's said a lot of things — sometimes contradictory to his current positions as president.
+In Biden's long history in Washington, he's said a lot of things — sometimes contradictory to his current position as president.

 "The president ran on protecting Medicare and Social Security from cuts, and he reiterated that in the State of the Union," White House Press Secretary Karine Jean Pierre said this week.
 "He's been very clear these past couple of years. ...
 A bill from the 1970s is not part of the president's agenda."